srizzling/cookiecutter-golang-example/README.md

 See the [open issues](https://github.com/srizzling/mygolangproject/issues) for a list of proposed features (and known issues).

+## Releases

+Releases are automatically created upon commits landing in main.
+These will autotrigger new version and release in Github.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.